-1 INTRODUCTION
+1 Introduction

-This document describes the operation features, and electrical and mechanical interfaces of the A3LA-RS.
-Model A3LA-RS is a satellite modem containing an Iridium 9523 transceiver module.
-Similar to a standard landline modem, the A3LA-RS can be controlled by any data terminal equipment (DTE) capable of sending standard AT commands via a serial port (see Appendix A: AT Interface).
-A DTE can be a desktop computer, a laptop computer, a personal digital assistant (PDA), or even a microcontroller.
-With the exception of being a data-only modem, the A3LA-RS is functionally compatible with the A3LA-X and A3LA-D. The A3LA-RS does not support voice.
+This document describes the electrical and mechanical interfaces of the A3LA-R. Model A3LA-R is a satellite modem comprising a 9523 L-band transceiver (LBT) with an extended input voltage range.
+It is designed to operate with the Iridium network.
+Similar to a standard landline modem, the A3LA-R can be controlled by any data terminal equipment (DTE) capable of sending standard AT commands via a serial port.
+A DTE can be a desktop computer, a laptop computer, a smart phone, or even a microcontroller.
+The A3LA-R is functionally compatible with models 9522, 9522A, 9522B, A3LA-D, A3LA-R, and A3LA-RS.
+It is approximately 60% smaller in volume and 50% lighter than the 9522B.

-Services supported:
+Services supported include:

 - 1. Dial-up data switch - 2.
-Direct internet connection (or NIPRNet connection) - 3.
-Direct internet connection using Apollo Emulator (only for DoD EMSS Gateway) - 4.
-Short message service (SMS) - 5.
-Short burst data (SBD) - 6.
-Router-based unrestricted digital internetworking connectivity solution (RUDICS)
+Direct internet connection (or NIPRNet connection) - Direct internet connection using Apollo Emulator (only for Department of Defense (DoD) Enhanced Mobile Satellite Services (EMSS) Gateway) - 4.
+Short Message Service (SMS) - 5.
+Short Burst Data (SBD) - 6.
+Router-based Unrestricted Digital Internetworking Connectivity Solution (RUDICS) - 7.
+Voice when combined with the DPL audio handset

-Figure 1: A3LA-RS Modem
+Figure 1: Iridium Satellite Modem A3LA-R